iot2tangle/Streams-mqtt-gateway/README.md

 ## Installing the MQTT broker
 In case you don't have a MQTT broker running yet, you can run one locally with Mosquitto:
 `sudo apt install mosquitto`

+If you don't want to set authentication for users run:
 `mosquitto`

+To enable authentication through usernames and passwords, follow the steps in [this guide](http://www.steves-internet-guide.com/mqtt-username-password-example/)

 ## Installing the streams-mqtt-gateway